-- Hosting annual Interdepartmental Blueprint Workshops to review departmental progress on Blueprint actions, and establish a list of activities to be approved by Deputy Ministers to inform departmental business plans - Research partnerships, for example with CMHC, NRCAN, NRC, University of Laval, POLAR Knowledge - Planning and implementation of the four-year Low Carbon Economy Fund, which functions as anaccelerated Modernization and Improvements retrofit program - Exploration of where support and resources can be offered for innovation in environmental sustainability and energy efficiency, such as community-based energy co-ops and residential energy metering/education programs - Continue meeting with Tuttarviit, an internal government employee committee with interdepartmental representatives that advises on Inuit Societal Values and on how to consult with Inuit Qaujimajatuqangit Katimajiit (IQK), the GN organized committee of Elders from across Nunavut, which advises on Inuit Societal Values and their incorporation into policy, programming and operations.
+- Research partnerships, for example with CMHC, NRCAN, NRC, University of Laval, POLAR Knowledge - Implementation of the four-year Low Carbon Economy Fund, which functions as anaccelerated Modernization and Improvements retrofit program - Exploration of where support and resources can be offered for innovation in environmental sustainability and energy efficiency, such as community-based energy co-ops and residential energy metering/education programs - Continue meeting with Tuttarviit, an internal government employee committee with interdepartmental representatives that advises on Inuit Societal Values and on how to consult with Inuit Qaujimajatuqangit Katimajiit (IQK), the GN organized committee of Elders from across Nunavut, which advises on Inuit Societal Values and their incorporation into policy, programming and operations.
 NHC will engage with Tuttarviit and IQK on the incorporation of Inuit qaujimajatuqangit, Inuit traditional knowledge, in building design.